TheDocter/Crzy-Giphy/Readme.txt

 - Added in default gif if nothing was found.
 - Added in message being sent if no giphy was found.
 - Added in error handeling in settings when saving file.
+- Added in "We ain't found shit" giphy when no giphy is supplied.